Skip to main content

 Just Cause

-You must have a just cause to even begin an eviction exercise against a tenant.
+You must have a just cause to even begin an eviction process against a tenant.
 A just cause is simply a legitimate reason for eviction.
 In Virginia, legitimate reasons for eviction include the following:

 • Violation of a lease term.